Juvenile Court

 At the same time, the Ottawa County Sheriff's Department was looking to expand its overcrowded adult jail.
 After several failed attempts, construction of a new jail was finally approved in 1992, with construction slated to begin in 1993.
 With the new jail approved, and a large tract of previously undeveloped county-owned land chosen for its location, plans for the new Juvenile Detention Center and Court to be located at 12120 Fillmore Street in West Olive, Michigan quickly began to take shape.

 Building design consideration included individualized pods, which includes five 8 person pods with individualized sleeping rooms for each resident.
-This design promotes optimal group work and enhances our peer based behavior management system called Guided Group Interaction.
 Technology was also crucial in the design to provide good surveillance as well as audio monitoring.

-Although we are attached to the jail, we are completely sight and sound separated.
+Although the facility attached to the jail, it is completely sight and sound separated.
 This has been accomplished through policy, separate control of electronic doors between the jail and detention and a privacy fence along the perimeter of the juvenile security fence.
-We moved into the new facility in July of 1994.
+The facility was occupied in July of 1994.

 Only a few years after moving into the new detention center, being over capacity was again an issue.
 Probation and Detention administrators implemented an early-release policy in 1998 and effectively headed off any serious problems.

 In January 1998, Juvenile Court was moved from the Probate Court to the 20th Circuit Court.
 The Juvenile Detention Center is a working unit of the Juvenile Court.
-Chief Judge for the Circuit Court is Edward Post.
+Chief Judge for the Circuit Court is Jon Van Allsburg.
 Judge Mark Feyen, Probate Judge, is the presiding judge.
-The Circuit Court Administrator is Kevin Bowling.
+The Circuit Court Administrator is Susan Franklin.
 The Juvenile Court Director is Thom Lattig.
 Bob Alward is the Detention Center’s Superintendent.
 Sara Trigg is the Detention Center’s Assistant Superintendent.
 The Superintendent and Assistant Superintendent are administrative team members within the Juvenile Court.

 Facility Description